Emanuel Swedenborg: Later history

 Wayfarers Chapel, located in Rancho Palos Verdes, California, is one of the gathering places where believers fellowship.

 Swedenborg made no attempt to found a church.
 Circa 1787, some 15 years after his death, small reading groups were formed, mostly in England, to study his teachings.
 As one scholar states, The Heavenly Doctrine particularly appealed to the various dissenting groups that sprang up in the first half of the 18th century who were "surfeited with revivalism and narrow-mindedness" and found his optimism and comprehensive explanations appealing.

 A variety of important cultural figures, both writers and artists, were influenced by Swedenborg's writings, including Johnny Appleseed, William Blake, Jorge Luis Borges, Daniel Burnham, Charles Baudelaire, Arthur Conan Doyle, Ralph Waldo Emerson, John Flaxman, Robert Frost, George Inness, Henry James Sr., Carl Jung, Immanuel Kant, Honoré de Balzac, Helen Keller, Czesław Miłosz, August Strindberg, D. T. Suzuki, W. B. Yeats, Tomislav Vlašić, and Mother Teresa.
-Some have suggested Joseph Smith was influenced by Swedenborg in his 1832 Vision of the Degrees of Glory, although it there is little evidence that Smith was aware of Swedenborg's writings before 1839.
+Some have suggested Joseph Smith was influenced by Swedenborg in his 1832 Vision of the Degrees of Glory, although there is little evidence that Smith was aware of Swedenborg's writings before 1839.
 Swedenborg's philosophy had a great impact on the Duke of Södermanland, later King Carl XIII, who as the Grand Master of Swedish Freemasonry (Svenska Frimurare Orden) built its unique system of degrees and wrote its rituals.
 In contrast, one of the most prominent Swedish authors of Swedenborg's day, Johan Henric Kellgren, called Swedenborg "nothing but a fool".
 (Note: Johan Henrik Kellgren published an often quoted satirical poem entitled Man äger ej snille för det man är galen ("You Own Not Genius For That You are Mad") in 1787.
 See Jonsson, Inge, Swedenborg och Linné, in Delblanc & Lönnroth (1999).
 (Link to the full poem, in Swedish)) A heresy trial was initiated in Sweden in 1768 against Swedenborg writings and two men who promoted them.
 (Note: The trial in 1768 was against Gabrial Beyer and Johan Rosén and was essentially concerned whether Swedenborg's theological writings were consistent with Christian doctrine.
 A royal ordinance in 1770 declared that writings were "clearly mistaken" and should not be taught.
 Swedenborg then begged the King for grace and protection in a letter from Amsterdam.
 A new investigation against Swedenborg stalled and was eventually dropped in 1778.)